hardbyte/common-expression-language/README.md

 NumericCelType(Float(-15.0))
 ```

-Note the parser is not complete, so it will fail on some valid expressions.
-At this stage I'm not
+Note the parser is not complete, so it will fail on some valid expressions including
-intending to implement a full interpreter with all built-in functions, just enough to get a feel for
+Durations.
+At this stage I'm not intending to implement a full interpreter with all
+built-in functions, just enough to get a feel for the language and the parser.
+Have
-the language and the parser.
-Have implemented basic support for strings, numbers, bools, lists, maps,
+implemented basic support for strings, numbers, bools, lists, maps, variables, and
-variables, and basic operators:
+basic operators:

 ```shell
 cargo run -- --expression="size('hello world') > 5u"